andymass/vim-matchup/ISSUE_TEMPLATE.md

 include a minimal working example and a minimal vimrc file (see below), as well as:

+1. What vim version are you using?
-1. Steps to reproduce
+2. Steps to reproduce
-2. Expected behavior
+3. Expected behavior
-3. Observed behavior
+4. Observed behavior

 If your issue is instead a feature request or anything else, please consider if minimal examples and vimrc files might still be relevant.